-Students Fight for SEEK's Life "They (those in power) think they are just shuffling paper back and forth.
+"They (those in power) think they are just shuffling paper back and forth.
 They're dealing with our lives!"
 Celestina Cooper, a SEEK counselor, declared that "We inthe SEEK program cannot and will not accept this solution.
-Under no circumstances will be allow Mayor Beame to shatter a dream.
-"The counselor is an integral (Continued on Page 3) Progressive Students Coalition Responds We deplore the action taken by Mayor Beame in cutting SEEK funds to a point of destruction.
+Under no circumstances will be allow Mayor Beame to shatter a (Continued on Page 3) can only survive the way it is dream. at present, as set up by the "The counselor is an integral teachers and the administrators.
+Special Services to SEEK remedial courses and SEEK counseling services are to be eliminated CUNY-wide at the end of the present academic semester, according to Mayor Beame.
+While stipend awards (fiancial aid) will still exist, it is very likely that financial aid budget since 1973.
+While the ac- Vanish with Budget Cuts at this time, it is clear that the SEEK program, which serves over 2000 poor and ethnic minority CCNY students, is being dismantled.
+If the cuts in the SEEK program at CCNY are implemented according to Beame's announcement as reported in the will be also cut, especially in the April 23 New York Times, it light of the decline of the SEEK will mean the elimination of remedial and other SEEK courses, tual effect on CCNY is unknown the firing of SEEK counselors, most likely the slashing of the other SEEK services (such as the Psychological and Writing Centers), and the firing of SEEK teachers.
+It is unlikely that many of the more than 2,-000 CCNY SEEK students will be able to stay in school for long without the necessary services that are now threatened with elimination.
+In this period of economic crisis - with budget cuts, rising inflation and unemployment more and more students find themselves in need of some form of financial aid.
+But particularly, the Government at all levels is putting the burden of the current economic crisis on the back of those who are already suffering the most - the minorities and working people.
+The SEEK program is supposed to provide the opportunity to children of the poor and predominantly ethnic minority people for a higher education sensitive to their cultures that would insure academic survival through: (1) Adequate stipends, (2) Free Tuition, (3) Free Supplies, (4) Small appropriate compensatory classes, and (5) Intensive coun- (Continued on Page 2) Progressive Students Coalition Responds We deplore the action taken by Mayor Beame in cutting SEEK funds to a point of destruction.
 The SEEK and Open Admissions programs have already suffered from lack of proper planning, organization, and implementation.
 The new cuts proposed by the mayor make the maintenance of these programs unfeasible, as was stated by Jay Hershenson, chairman of the CUNY student senate, who said that the proposed cuts would "not just curb the program, but would kill it."
-The following are proposals made in reference to SEEK and Open Admissions that are contained in Mayor Beame's proposed budget. - 1. an end to tutoring programs for SEEK students. - 2. the removal of SEEK teachers. - 9. the elimination of SEEK administration. - 4. the elimination of SEEK counselors.
+The following are proposals made in reference to SEEK and Open Admissions that are contained in Mayor Beame's proposed budget. - 1. an end to tutoring programs for SEEK students. - 2. the removal of SEEK teachers. - 8. the elimination of SEEK administration. - 4. the elimination of SEEK counselors.